parameter1/base-web/packages/marko/server/MIGRATING.md

 ## Custom Root Document
 CSS and JS asset loading has changed.
 Use the `$marko.get("dist.css")()` and `$marko.get("dist.js")()` function calls instead.
 Compat mode will still support the `config.styles()` and `config.sources()` calls.

+## Marko Core/Web Components
+Some duplicate components existed in both `base-cms-marko-core` and `base-cms-marko-web`
+- `elements`
+  - Both the `<marko-web->` and `<marko-core->` components still exist
+  - Some were merged (but both component names still exist)
+    - array
+    - date
+    - link
+    - text
+  - Otherwise the others were kept under sub-folders `web` and `core` respectively